codedoctor/node-identity-server-client/README.md

 ## Release Notes

+### 0.2.10
+* updated to the latest packages

 ### 0.2.9
-fixed a bug that caused errors not to be propagated.
+* fixed a bug that caused errors not to be propagated.

 ### 0.2.8
-users.getByIds added
+* users.getByIds added

 ### 0.2.7
-Roles added
+* Roles added

 ### 0.2.6
-Reset password fixed.
+* Reset password fixed.

 ### 0.2.5
 ### 0.2.4